ph1ll1ps/ph1ll1ps.github.io/content/post/office2015/index.md

 projects: []
 ---

-I proposed the biotechnology concept for a Microsoft Office Envisioning video on a future version of Office that enables programming yeast cells to biomanufacture therapeutics using kelp as an energy source.
+I proposed the concept for a Microsoft Office Envisioning video on a future version of Office that optimises programming yeast cells to biomanufacture therapeutics using kelp as an energy source.
 2M views.